 A Japanese encephalitis vaccine is available.
 In Victoria, JE vaccine is free-of-charge for eligible individuals.
 Please note, some providers may charge an administration or consultation fee.
 Be sure to check if this applies to you.

 Supply of Japanese encephalitis vaccine continues to be limited in Australia.
-Nevertheless, people listed in the specific priority groups are advised to contact their general practitioner, local public health unit, local council or community pharmacy to confirm eligibility and arrange a vaccination appointment.
-Additional vaccines are expected to arrive in the first part of 2023.
+Nevertheless, people listed in the specific priority groups are advised to contact their general practitioner, local public health unit or community pharmacy for more information.

 Side effects of JE vaccines

 Common side effects of JE vaccines are: